Charles Riva: Career

 Riva began his career in art in the early 1990s, working in Paris for a dealer specializing in the secondary market.
-At that time Riva learned about the art business as he handled works by Marc Chagall, Andy Warhol, and Salvador Dali.
+At that time Riva learned about the art business as he handled works by Marc Chagall, Andy Warhol, and Salvador Dalí.
 At 19, he first acquired a print, Brushstroke, by Roy Lichtenstein; it hangs in his New York apartment.

 In 1998, he opened his first art gallery, the Riva Gallery in New York City, starting his professional career as an art dealer, advisor, and curator.

 In 2002, He expanded his work by opening Sutton Lane galleries, with two locations in London and two in Paris.
 Operating until 2008, under his direction the gallery featured works by Roe Etheridge, Cheyney Thompson, Reena Spaulings, Mike Kelley, Franz West, and Michelangelo Pistoletto.

 His collection began taking shape in 2002, when Riva included photographs by Helmut Newton and Thomas Ruff; he sold the works and the profits from selling were reinvested in drawings by artists, which were less appreciated at the time, it led to the creation of an art investment fund.

 In 2009, he opened the Charles Riva Collection in Brussels, where he displayed a selection of artworks from his private collection to the public on a rotating basis.
 The Charles Riva Collection is primarily focused on American artists due to Riva's connection to the art scene in New York City, where he had lived since he was 19.

 Over the years, he exhibited featuring works by artists such as Paul McCarthy, Richard Prince, and Christopher Wool.

 In addition to the Charles Riva Collection, he established the Riva Project in Brussels, a space dedicated to contemporary sculpture.